growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ![slack1](../../../public/assets/images/slack1.png)

-When a page is saved or updated, a Slack notification is sent to the channel you inputted.
+When a page is saved or updated, a notification will be sent to the Slack channel you inputted.
-This method of notification is referred to as **User Trigger Notification** in GROWI.
+This notification fucntion is called as **User Trigger Notification** in GROWI.

 <!-- TODO Imple link after https://youtrack.weseek.co.jp/issue/GW-5452 -->